mlk/aoc/README.md

 * Day 1: Python on the CardPuter
 * Day 2: Python on the CardPuter
 * Day 3: Kotlin on the ClockworkPi DevTerm
+* Day 4: Kotlin on the ClockworkPi DevTerm